 The LBO analyzed data available from state government entities to provide an estimate for employer premiums.
-Given the effective dates of the bill, premiums are shown by school district and the Senate District 11 total for years 2026 and 2027.
+Given the effective dates of the bill, premiums are shown by city, county, school district, township, and the grand total for years 2026 and 2027.
 The estimate uses wages based on 2022 wage data with an applied estimated wage increase based on 10-year compound annual growth rates for local government wages in Minnesota.
-The growth rate applied to wages for the analysis was 3.1 percent year-over-year, based on QCEW data.
-16
+The growth rate applied to wages for the analysis was 3.1 percent year-over-year, based on QCEW data.16

-The following analysis provides cost estimates for the Senate District 11 independent school districts (ISD) at the 0.35 percent employer premium rate and the premium rate of 0.7 percent.
-Employer premium estimates for the Senate District 11 school districts are provided in tables 4 and 5.
+The following analysis provides cost estimates for cities, counties, school districts and townships at the 0.35 percent employer premium rate and the premium rate of 0.7 percent.
+The premiums assume an applied rate of 0.35 percent to employers, with the remaining 0.35 percent being charged back to employees.
+Employer premium estimates for local units of government are provided in tables 4 and 5.